andrewraim/DirectSampling/README.md

-This package contains code to support the manuscript "Direct Sampling in Bayesian Regression Models with Additive Disclosure Avoidance Noise" (link pending).
-It may be extended beyond the manuscript as well.
+This package contains code to support the manuscript "Direct Sampling with a Step Function".

 To install the package from Github, first ensure that you have a recent installation of R and the packages Rcpp, datastructures, R6, and devtools.